NexMaker-Fab/2023zjude-InnoWarm/docs/FilesList/3Dprint.md

 ## 5.2.5 Post-processing and final model presentation

 For model 1, we assembled the printed fish head and tail.
-We did not sand the surface in order to render the fish scales.
+We did not sand the surface in order to render the fish scales.The final result is presented as below:

 <div class="center">
     <img src="https://github.com/Mia1210-my/MY/raw/main/img/%E5%9B%BE%E7%89%879.png"  width="800">